 - types of foods for which a licence is being sought

-- it would remain valid until it expires, even once the Safe Food for Canadians Act (SFCA) is in force, as long as
+- it will remain valid until it expires, even once the Safe Food for Canadians Act (SFCA) comes into force, as long as

 - there is a statement on it that it is also a licence issued under the SFCA.

-Once expired, food businesses would need to apply for a licence under the SFCR.
+Once expired, food businesses will need to apply for a licence under the SFCR.

 Why it matters

 Currently, not all food businesses require a licence.
-Licensing would help the CFIA to
+Licensing will help the CFIA to:

 - better identify food safety risks in order to target inspections

 - communicate important food safety information directly to food businesses

 - take enforcement actions, ranging from requiring corrective measures to suspending or cancelling a licence, when regulatory requirements are not met

 - Video: Get Ready for the Safe Food for Canadians Regulations